Below, find short descriptions about the level of access to places of interest in and around Yogyakarta.

 On our tours, our team is ready to assist you in any way to overcome possible barriers.

-Access at CANDI BOROBUDUR
+Access at the BOROBUDUR

 The Conservation Agency for the Borobudur is committed to improve accessibility, which is a difficult task due to the strict building regulations in place at an UNESCO world heritage site.
+A ramp has been built up onto the basis of the temple, and we are kindly permitted to get close to this ramp by car, thus avoiding long walking distances.

 Visitors are allowed to climb to the very peak of the temple; due to numerous steep and uneven staircases, however, people with mobility limitations might find this not the easiest of objectives, even if assisted by our trained team.